vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/governance.md

 - Execution: After voting period, the votes are tallied and if proposal `passed`, the messages in the proposal will be executed

 There are various types of proposals.
 Include but not limited to:
-- Proposals for creating and editing validators, staking rewards distribution, details as described in [staking_model](consensus-and-staking.md)
+- Proposals for creating and editing validators, staking rewards distribution, details as described in [staking module](consensus-and-staking.md)
-- Proposals for creating and removing storage provider which specified in [storage_provider_model](storage-provider.md)
+- Proposals for creating and removing storage provider which specified in [storage provider module](storage-provider.md)
 - Parameters change proposal for `Greenfield` modules
-- Parameters change and upgrade proposals for `BSC` smart contracts
+- Parameters change proposals for `BSC` smart contracts
+- `BSC` smart contracts upgrade proposals

 ## Governance Parameters
-Several of the numbers involved in governance are parameters and can thus be changed by passing a parameter change proposal.
-- Minimum deposit: 1000000000000000000 BNB
+- Minimum deposit: The threshold for transiting a proposal from deposit period to vote period
-- Maximum deposit period: 300s
+- Maximum deposit period: The most lasting time for depositing a proposal.
+If reaches min_deposit, this period ends immediately.
-- Voting period: 300s
+- Voting period: The time lasted for validators and delegator to vote on proposal.
-- Quorum: 33.40% of participating voting power
+- Quorum: Minimum proportion of participating voting power, measured by number of bonded BNB
-- Pass threshold: 50% of participating voting power
+- Pass threshold: Minimum proportion of Yes votes (excluding Abstain votes), measured by number of bonded BNB
-- Veto threshold: 33.40% of participating voting power
+- Veto threshold: Maximum proportion of NoWithVeto (counts as No but also adds a Veto vote)

 ## Submit proposal: